PhD Student in Theoretical Computer Science

 I am currently working at the University of Trier as a researcher in the Theoretical Computer Science group led by Prof. Dr. Henning Fernau.

-I am interested in Formal Languages, Complexity Theory, Computability, and Automata Theory.
+I am interested in Quantum Computing, Formal Languages, Complexity Theory, Computability, and Automata Theory.

 List of Publications

 [PV] = Link to Publisher's Version

 From Decidability to Undecidability by Considering Regular Sets of Instances

 We are lifting classical problems from single instances to regular sets of instances.
 The task of finding a positive instance of the combinatorial problem P in a potentially infinite given regular set is equivalent to the so called intreg-problem of P, which asks for a given DFA A, whether the intersection of P with L(A) is non-empty.
 The intreg-problem generalizes the idea of considering multiple instances at once and connects classical combinatorial problems with the field of automata theory.
 While the question of the decidability of the intreg-problem has been answered positively for several NP- and even PSPACE-complete problems, we are presenting natural problems even from L with an undecidable intreg-problem.
 We also discuss alphabet sizes and different encoding-schemes elaborating the boundary between problem-variants with a decidable respectively undecidable intreg-problem.